-Jon’s story about shooting the northern lights in Alberta
+Shooting the northern lights in Alberta

-“Most people imagine a northern lights experience going something like this: A chilly winter night, cuddled up under a warm blanket beneath the stars, drinking hot cocoa and watching the aurora dance and ripple in magnificent shades of blue and green across the sky, with subtle reflections of color on a frozen lake surrounded by snowy hills.
-Sounds great doesn’t it?
+Most people imagine a Northern Lights experience going something like this: A chilly winter night, cuddled up under a warm blanket beneath the stars, drinking hot cocoa and watching the aurora dance and ripple in magnificent shades of blue and green across the sky, with subtle reflections of color on a frozen lake surrounded by snowy hills.

 I’ve yet to have such an experience.